Lottery Grants Board does not fund

 Commercial, political, and religious objectives: The Board does not fund requests or projects that look to promote or advance:

-Retrospective funding: Funding projects or activities that are already completed will not be approved.
+Retrospective funding: The Board will not approve projects or activities that are already completed before you are notified of the request decision.
 This exclusion does not apply to Emergency Natural Disaster Relief funding.

 Private pecuniary gain: The Board does not fund requests that seek to generate private pecuniary profits or gain for an individual or body, except to the extent that the profit or gain is incidental.